Caravan migrants waking up on Mexican side of border after they're refused US entry

-A caravan of upwards of 100 people from Central America seeking asylum in the United States are waking up on the Mexican side of the border this morning.
+Upward of 100 people from Central America who traveled north in a so-called "migrant caravan" to seek asylum in the United States woke up on the Mexican side of the border this morning and little action has been taken to change the situation throughout the day.

+Interested in Immigration?Add Immigration as an interest to stay up to date on the latest Immigration news, video, and analysis from ABC News.

+There are differing reports about whether or not some of the migrants have been processed through American border services.
+A Department of Homeland Security official told ABC News that an unspecified number of individuals who were a part of the caravan have been processed by U.S. Customs and Border Protection, but caravan organizers maintain that no member of the group has been processed.

 Organizers of the group told ABC News that there are about 100 people sleeping outside a port of entry in San Diego.
 They spent the night on threadbare blankets and mats on concrete ground.